Bend (heraldry): Bend sinister

 Arthur Plantagenet, 1st Viscount Lisle (d.1542) bore the arms of the House of York with a bendlet sinister overall.

 The usual bend is occasionally called a bend dexter when it needs to contrast with the bend sinister (Latin; means left), which runs in the other direction, like a sash worn diagonally from the left shoulder.
 The bend sinister and its diminutives such as the baton sinister are rare as an independent motif; they occur more often as marks of distinction.
 The term "bar sinister" is an erroneous term when used in this context, since the "bar" in heraldry refers to a horizontal line.

 The bend sinister, reduced in size to that of a bendlet (narrow) or baton (ending short of the edge of the shield), was one of the commonest brisures (differences) added to the arms of illegitimate offspring of European aristocratic lords.
 Such royal descent was considered a mark of honour, and in most of Europe, illegitimate children of nobles, despite having few legal rights, were customarily regarded as noble and married within the most aristocratic families.

 This was the usual mark used to identify illegitimate descendants of the English royal family dating from fifteenth century, as in the arms of Arthur Plantagenet, 1st Viscount Lisle, illegitimate son of Edward IV of England.
 It also appears in the arms of Antoine de Bourgogne, illegitimate son of Philip the Good, Duke of Burgundy.
 The full-sized bend sinister was seldom used in this way, and more recent examples also exist of bends sinister that have no connection with illegitimacy, such as in the arms of the Burne-Jones baronets.
 These markings were never subject to strict rules, and the customary English use of the bend, bendlet, and baton sinister to denote illegitimacy in this way eventually gave way to the use of different kinds of bordures.

+George Bernard Shaw uses the term correctly in his play Saint Joan when Dunois, the bastard of Orleans, asks Joan "You see not the bend sinister" pointing to his shield.